 Sounds good?
 Get PureVPN now

-We currently use CyberGhost for our main VPN needs.
-It’s easy to use, works in most places we travel, gives us the security we need when using the VPN for blogging, and is reasonably priced if you take a long term plan.
+I currently use CyberGhost for our main VPN needs.
+It’s easy to use, works in most places I travel, gives me the security I need when using the VPN for blogging, and is reasonably priced if you take a long term plan.
 If you want to use a good overall VPN at a good price, buy CyberGhost now.

-When we travel to places that actively block the internet, we use ExpressVPN.
+When I travel to places that actively block the internet, I use ExpressVPN.
 It absolutely gets the job done.
 If you want to use one of the best VPNs currently on the market, get ExpressVPN here.

-Until recently we also used PureVPN.
-We like how cheap it is, and the interface is pleasing too.
-But since we require high speeds for blogging work, and because we don’t need three different VPNs, we decided to let go of PureVPN.
+Until recently I also used PureVPN.
+I like how cheap it is, and the interface is pleasing too.
+But since I require high speeds for blogging work, and because I don’t need three different VPNs, I decided to let go of PureVPN.
 However, if you’re a light internet user looking for protection, you should get PureVPN here.

 What about free VPNs?

 Please, please be careful with free VPN services.
-People often build malicious software into these services that scrape your data while you use it–the price you pay for using their “free” app.
-We really don’t recommend using free services, due to the security risks.
+People often build malicious software into these free VPN services that scrape your data and monitor your internet traffic while you use it–the price you pay for using their “free” app.
+I really don’t recommend using free services, due to the security risks.

 Some reputable VPNs have free versions (CyberGhost included), but they don’t offer the same protection and user experience that the paid versions do.
-Given that yearly contracts aren’t very expensive given the value of VPN protection, we only recommend paid options.
+Given that yearly contracts aren’t very expensive given the value of VPN protection, I only recommend paid options, not free VPNs.

-And there it is, our guide to VPNs and why you should always use one, traveling or not.
-Let us know in the comments if you have any questions about using a VPN.
+And there it is, my guide to VPNs and why you should always use one, traveling or not.
+Let me know in the comments if you have any questions about using a VPN.

 Yay transparency!
 There are affiliate links in this post.
-If you buy a VPN subscription through those links we’ll make a small commission at no extra cost to you.
-Never fear, we honestly use or have used all of these VPNs, and would never recommend something we wouldn’t use ourselves.
+If you buy a VPN subscription through those links I’ll make a small commission at no extra cost to you.
+Never fear, I honestly use or have used all of these VPNs, and would never recommend something I wouldn’t use ourselves.